 We looked at the practice's arrangements for safe dental care and treatment.
-The staff followed relevant safety regulation when using needles and other sharp dental items.
+The staff followed relevant safety guidelines when using sharp dental items such as orthodontic wire.

 The provider had a system in place to ensure clinical staff had received appropriate vaccinations, including the vaccination to protect them against the Hepatitis B virus, and that the effectiveness of the vaccination was checked.